Kerima (actress)

-Kerima (born 10 February 1925) is a French former actress best known for her role in the 1951 British film Outcast of the Islands.
+Miriam Charrière, better known as Kerima (10 February 1925 – July 2014) was a French actress best known for her role in the 1951 British film Outcast of the Islands.
 For publicity reasons, she was portrayed as having exotic origins including claims that she was Javanese or Algerian.

 Film career

 Outcast of the Islands was set in Indonesia and Kerima's role was that of a native girl.
 In casting the role, director Carol Reed sought someone "seductive, radiant", "as the soul of the country with its mysterious forests".
 He felt no available actresses were right for the part.
 In an interview with Der Spiegel, he claimed to have searched for almost a year in Egypt, Singapore, and Borneo, auditioning "dancers, fashion models, beauty queens" before friends recommended Kerima, "daughter of a very wealthy Arab in Algiers".
 Although her background was not Indonesian, film publicity sought to portray her as an indigenous islander.
 In London, she was quoted as saying "I live the life of Nature.
 I ride bareback, I walk barefoot, I swim bare."
 As she had no acting experience, her role was completely non-verbal.
 Reed never used the voice of amateurs or children in his films.
 Had her voice been used, a French accent would have been obvious.
 Publicity for the film made much use of a scene that included a kiss lasting 112 seconds.
 This "marathon kiss" was the subject of a Life magazine cover story.
 Some critics considered it "shocking", and it caused "difficulty" with American censors.

 Kerima was active in film throughout the 1950s and early 1960s, working with Italian and American directors including Joseph Mankiewicz and Howard Hawks and at one time under contract to Dino De Laurentiis.
-Her last known work was in minor parts in 1972, the last being a bellydancer in one episode of The Adventurer, a British TV series.
+Her last known work consisted of minor roles in 1972, the last being a bellydancer in an episode of the British television series The Adventurer.